 If you're working on building muscles or losing weight, there is nothing more important than adding proteins to your daily meals.
 Previous studies have shown how eating a protein-rich meal can help maintain muscle fat but a new research insists on including a full serving of protein in every meal of the day.
+Age-related conditions such as osteoporosis (bone weakening) and sarcopenia (muscle wasting) are insidious processes precipitated by unhealthy lifestyle practices, the study showed.
+More than what you eat, it is actually how and how much of what you consume that can help you keep these ailments at bay.

 This new study indicates that the typical cereal or carbohydrate-dominated breakfast, a sandwich or salad at lunch and an overly large serving of meat protein for dinner may not provide the best metabolic environment to promote healthy aging and maintenance of muscle size and strength.
 The study appeared in the Journal of Nutrition.